burnttoastdev/Practical-PvP/README.md

 # Practical PvP

 Want **simpler, more effective PvP** on your server?
 Practical PvP delivers.
-This data pack brings essential balance changes to combat logging, ender pearls, and elytra use, creating a fairer and more enjoyable experience for everyone.
-With these changes, players can be in fairer fights without the worry of the other player leaving mid-fight.
+This data pack brings essential balance changes to combat logging, ender pearls, and elytra use, creating a more enjoyable experience for everyone.
+With these changes, players can be fight without the worry of the other player leaving when things get challenging for them.

 ## Key Features